Composition for Screen

 Composition for Screen allows students at postgraduate level to concentrate on developing the skills necessary for a demanding but rewarding profession.

 London is one of the busiest production centres in the world for the film, television and advertising industries.
-Studying Composition for Screen at the Royal College of Music will put you at the heart of that fertile creative environment.
+With extensive professional and collaborative links with film and animation schools, studios and industry professionals, studying Composition for Screen at the Royal College of Music will put you at the heart of this fertile creative environment.

 One-to-one lessons